Why Dr. Keough Williams, Dr. K, for Therapy?

 - Dr. K offers morning, day, and evening hours making it more convenient for people with busy schedules.

-- Dr. K uses specialized therapies such as hypnosis, Tapping, and Accelerated Resolution Therapy (A.R.T).
+- Dr. K uses specialized therapies such as Hypnotherapy, Emotional Intelligence Training, and Accelerated Resolution Therapy (A.R.T).

 - The Transformational Growth office is a calming welcoming environment.